xzgao/2D2DFECCA/set-based video recognition/ReadMe.txt

 close all;

-% Your can first load your data at "DataProcess.m", then runing the following code.
+% You can first load your data at "DataProcess.m", then runing the following code.
 % Then modify parameters in "Start.m"
 %   param.Height:   the height of your imput image
 %   param.Width:    the width  of ...